AnyRoad/anyroad-dev/src/pages/posts/2022/spring-request-context-java-thread-local-inreritance.md

 Now all ten requests got updated value in the RequestAttributes.

 Now let's verify if logic works fine with [Spring Async MVC](https://spring.io/blog/2012/05/07/spring-mvc-3-2-preview-introducing-servlet-3-async-support).
-It is enabled by default in the recent Spring version.
+It is enabled by default in the recent Spring versions.
 The controller and test code are below:

 ```java:Controller.java
 @GetMapping("/async/one-level-child-thread")